 Industry analysts project the global assistive technology market to expand at a CAGR of 6.04% during the period 2017-2023.

-Some of the most popular assistive technologies include but not limited to:
+Some of the most popular assistive technologies include but are not limited to:

 - Hearing aids